Gradient-DS/AGORA/UNIFIED_SYSTEM.md

 ### 1. **Unified Tool Access**
 Both voice and chat can access the same MCP tools:
-- Company compliance checking
-- Risk analysis and enforcement
-- Regulatory information
+- Regulatory information and analysis
-- Reporting capabilities
+- HAP inspection reporting capabilities
 - Any custom MCP tools you add

 ### 2. **Shared Conversation Context**